 Louise Freeman represents parties in complex commercial disputes and class actions, and co-chairs the firm’s Commercial Litigation and EMEA Dispute Resolution Practice Groups.

 Described by Legal 500 as “one of London’s most effective partners,” Louise helps clients to navigate challenging situations in a range of industries, including technology, life sciences and financial markets.
 Most of her cases involve multiple parties and jurisdictions, where her strategic, dynamic advice is invaluable.
-Chambers notes “Louise is tactically and strategically brilliant and has phenomenal management skills on complex litigation,” she is “a class act.”

-Louise also represents parties in significant competition law claims, including a number of the leading cases in England.
+Louise also represents parties in significant competition law claims, including a number of the leading cases in England as a client noted, “Louise is really impressive.
+She has great instincts and is good with clients” (Chambers Global: Competition Law respondent).

-Louise is a “recognised name for complex class actions” (Legal 500), defending clients targeted in proposed opt-out and opt-in claims, as well as advising clients on multi-jurisdictional class action risks.
+Louise is also a “recognised name for complex class actions” (Legal 500), defending clients targeted in proposed opt-out and opt-in claims, as well as advising clients on multi-jurisdictional class action risks.

 Photo of Anna Sophia Oberschelp de Meneses Anna Sophia Oberschelp de Meneses